lgregi/Game-Traduza-a-Frase/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.

+The game was designed to enable users to translate phrases displayed on the screen.
+To play, the user starts with 3 lives.
+For each incorrect translation, a life is lost, and for each correct translation, the progress bar increases until it reaches the end, allowing the user to translate all the phrases.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.